-Engaging parents with EAL: strategiesUse our practical strategies to engage effectively with parents who have English as an additional language (EAL).
+- Engaging parents with EAL: strategies Use our practical strategies to engage effectively with parents who have English as an additional language (EAL).
 Help them become a part of the school community and provide support for them and their children.

-Headteacher's welcome presentation to parentsWhether you're a new headteacher or an existing head welcoming new parents, find out what to include in your welcome presentation and get advice on other ways you can introduce yourself to parents and pupils.
+- Headteacher's welcome presentation to parents Whether you're a new headteacher or an existing head welcoming new parents, download our template to help you structure your thoughts and make sure you cover everything you need to.

-Relationships and sex education: consultation toolkitRequirements for RSE are changing.
-If you're updating your curriculum or policy and still haven't carried out consultations with parents, pupils or staff, we have tips and resources to help you get it done remotely.
+- Relationships and sex education (RSE): consultation toolkit If you're updating your RSE curriculum or policy and need to carry out consultations with parents, pupils or staff, use our tips and resources to help you get it done.

-RSE: handling objections from parentsThe new RSE requirements are a sensitive subject and you might have to field objections even after the consultation period has ended.
-Learn about the most common objections and how to handle them.
+- RSE: handling objections from parents Your school's RSE requirements are a sensitive subject, so you might have to field objections from parents.
+Learn about the most common ones and how to handle them.